This important iron works was on the north bank of the River Clyde just east, and just across the river, from the Clydebridge Steel Works.

 Clyde Iron Works branch ('Lanarkshire and Midlothian Branches' railway number 8) opened from the new Rutherglen and Coatbridge Branch (Caledonian Railway) (1865), replacing earlier Clyde Iron Works Railways which ran directly from Cambuslang Goods on the Clydesdale Junction Railway.

 |20/06/1904||Lanarkshire and Ayrshire Railway|

 Westburn Junction to Kirkhill Junction opened to goods.
-This was probably largely opened for Govan Iron Works (Dixon's Blazes) and the Clyde Iron Works.
+This was probably largely opened to carry imported iron ore for Govan Iron Works (Dixon's Blazes) and the Clyde Iron Works.